snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Implementing the database in mysql, making changes to the tables as well as stored procedures.

 researching on how to add all the screens into a menu.

+Implemented menu and added all the screens to it and need to test them.